aardappel/lobster/docs/source/language_reference.md

 than shared.
-While copying is potentially slower than sharing, it allows each Lobster VM to run as-if it was single-threaded, with no synchronisation primitives to slow it down (for example, memory allocators in Lobster are single-threaded), no GIL (global interpreter lock) or other multi-threading overhead, so overal performance can easily be higher than shared memory concurrency systems.
+While copying is potentially slower than sharing, it allows each Lobster VM to run as-if it was single-threaded, with no synchronisation primitives to slow it down (for example, memory allocators in Lobster are single-threaded), no GIL (global interpreter lock) or other multi-threading overhead, so overall performance can easily be higher than shared memory concurrency systems.

 The use of tuple spaces and 1 VM per thread suits "worker" style concurrency, for